opencog/opencog/opencog/nlp/learn/README.md

    (you don't want to mess up the original files after all the work done to get them).

-   If you used the provided download scripts, you should have your files in the `alpha-pages` folder.
+   If you used the provided download scripts, you should have a test file in the `alpha-pages` folder.
 Make a copy of this folder with the desired name.
    ```
       cp -pr alpha-pages beta-pages